Ruby: Unmasking Unsafe Rust in Stripped Binaries via Machine Learning

 \section{Related work}

-\para{Unsafe Rust and Its Usage.} Although software engineers try to avoid \texttt{unsafe} regions in their program to avoid potential memory safety issues \cite{fulton2021benefits}, many Rust crates are using "unsafe" more frequently and lead to the implicit usage and wide spread of unsafe blocks in Rust binaries \cite{evans2020rust}.
-Besides, studies \cite{qin2020understanding, astrauskas2020programmers} shows that these usages of \texttt{unsafe} are usually for good or unavoidable reasons, which are not easy to be removed.
-While \texttt{unsafe} catches programmers' attention on memory safety, it can be used for reverse engineers to find the weakness of the given Rust binaries as well.
+\para{Unsafe Rust and its usage.} Although software engineers try to avoid \texttt{unsafe} regions in their program to avoid potential memory safety problems \cite{fulton2021benefits, cui2024unsafe}, many Rust crates are using "unsafe" more frequently and lead to implicit usage and wide spread of unsafe blocks in Rust binaries \cite{evans2020rust}.
+Also, studies \cite{qin2020understanding, astrauskas2020programmers} show that these unsafe usages of \texttt{} are often for good or unavoidable reasons, which are not easy to remove.
+While \texttt{unsafe} catches the attention of programmers on memory safety, it can be also used by reverse engineers to find the weakness of the given Rust binaries.
 To our knowledge, \implname{} is the first tool to recover the \texttt{unsafe} regions from raw binary instructions.

-\para{Binary Bug Hunting.} Approaches to find bugs or vulnerabilities through binary analyses have been proposed \cite{shoshitaishvili2016state,cova2006static,cheng2018dtaint,sun2020hybrid,david2018firmup,wang2019oo7,wu2019kepler,wu2018fuze}.
-Angr \cite{shoshitaishvili2016state} is a powerful framework combining both static and dynamic analyses to automatically find general vulnerabilities in binary executables.
-In contrast, other tools are tailored to find specific bugs in binaries; oo7 \cite{wang2019oo7} is designed for \emph{spectre attacks}, KEPLER \cite{wu2019kepler} is targeted for \emph{control-flow hijacking}, and DTaint \cite{cheng2018dtaint} aims to detect \emph{taint-style} vulnerabilities.
-Additionally, machine learning has been applied to program analyses for bug finding \cite{padmanabhuni2015buffer,li2018vuldeepecker,pradel2018deepbugs}.
+\para{Binary bug hunting.} Approaches to find bugs or vulnerabilities have been proposed through binary analyses \citep{shoshitaishvili2016state,cova2006static,cheng2018dtaint,sun2020hybrid,david2018firmup,wang2019oo7,wu2019kepler,wu2018fuze}.
+Angr \citep{shoshitaishvili2016state} is a powerful framework that combines static and dynamic analyses to automatically find general vulnerabilities in binary executable.
+In contrast, other tools are designed to find specific bugs in binaries; oo7 \citep{wang2019oo7} is designed for \emph{spectre attacks}, KEPLER \citep{wu2019kepler} is targeted for \emph{control-flow hijacking}, and DTaint \citep{cheng2018dtaint} aims to detect \emph{taint-style} vulnerabilities.
+Furthermore, machine learning has been applied to program analyses for bug finding \citep{padmanabhuni2015buffer,li2018vuldeepecker,pradel2018deepbugs}.
 VulDeePecker is a system that leverages deep learning to automatically detect bugs inside programs.
-However, \cite{zhao2018buffer} also proposed several open questions that may interfere with the performance of applying machine learning or deep learning to bug hunting.
-The previous tools and frameworks are designed to find actual bugs inside the binaries, but they require significant resources to scan the whole binary and can only find bugs under specific assumptions.
-Our \implname{} can complement existing tools as a preprocessing tool to largely scale down the search space for Rust binaries.
+However, \citep{zhao2018buffer} also proposed several open questions that may interfere with the performance of applying machine learning to the search for bugs.